 What I do:

 - I schedule a recurring event in my Google calendar to download my bank statement on the 3rd of every month.

 - I download the statement for the last month to my desktop then, because Barclays puts everything in reverse date order (31st to the 1st), I data sort everything into the correct date order.

 - I copy and paste the date, item and amount into an Excel spreadsheet.

 - I then highlight in yellow everything that I paid for with my debit card and I add any cash expenses as a little table on the side.

 - I tally up the money in and money out at the bottom of the page.

 - I then go through the plastic wallet and make sure I have all the receipts/invoices for anything I paid for with my card.

 - I then put all the paper receipts into a big ring binder.
 I’ve used the same binder since I set up in 2008 and I just have clear A4 sleeves with a sticker on stating the month and year.
-The UK tax year runs from 6th April so I write ‘March 2018 to 5th April ‘2019’ and ‘6th April – end of April’ on those particular sleeves (see picture below).
+The UK tax year runs from 6th April so I write ‘March 2019 to 5th April ‘2020’ and ‘6th April – end of April’ on those particular sleeves.

 - I stick the ring binder in the cupboard and forget about it until the next month.